*Last edited on: 19th December 2020.

 Behold, plants that survive without soil!
 So easy to care for that you’re left to be more concerned with how and where to place these cuties.
 Once a week watering is enough.
 Still, it’s good to care and keep a lookout for signs that they need more water.

-And if you fancy something Japanese, here are some bonsai plants that have great aesthetic appeal as well.
+And if you fancy something Japanese, here are some indoor bonsai plants that have great aesthetic appeal as well.
+Bonsai plants do more than just beautify your place.
+Each bonsai has its Zen philosophy behind them that make them very appealing as gifts too.

 JUST HANGING AROUND